8 Best Renters Insurance Companies in Maryland of 2026

 If someone living with you is not a blood relative but is considered part of your family, you need to know if that person is covered.

-In this sense, it may be important to add on an endorsement to cover that person if there are limitations on your coverage.
+In this sense, it may be important to add an endorsement to cover that person if there are limitations on your coverage.

 However, if you lose that laptop, that’s not covered.